AimiaMobile/objective-c-style-guide/README.md

 ```objc
 - (void)setExampleText:(NSString *)text image:(UIImage *)image;
 ```

+There should **never** be a space before or after colons.
+If the parameter type is a pointer, there should **always** be a space between the class and the `*`.

+There should **always** be a space between the end of the method and the opening bracket.
+The opening bracket should **never** be on the following line.

+There should **always** be two new lines between methods.
+This matches some Xcode templates (although they change a lot) and increase readability.

 ## Variables

 Variables should be named as descriptively as possible.
 Single letter variable names should be avoided except in `for()` loops.